marfarma/hotfix/readme.txt

 == Changelog ==
 = 0.8 =
+* Prevent plugin and theme styles from bleeding into the dashboard.
-* Include JSON support for load-scripts.php
+* Include JSON support for load-scripts.php.

 = 0.7 =
-* Fix issue in version 0.6
+* Fix issue in version 0.6.

 = 0.6 =
 * Include JSON support for people with funky PHP setups.